Putnam-Lab/Lab_Management/Lab_Resources/Equipment_Protocols/Titrator_Protocols/Ordering-Returning_Solutions_Protocol.md

 <a name="Returning"></a> **Returning Bottles**
 1. Gather all empty bottles and their original packages (including box, styrofoam dividers, and bottle top clips and bands).
 Place all bottles in their original boxes, making sure the bottles are completely empty and sealed, ready for shipment.
 1. Contact a lab manager or PI to arrange a FedEx shipping label.
+	- Follow [@JillAshey notebook post](https://github.com/JillAshey/JillAshey_Putnam_Lab_Notebook/blob/master/_posts/2022-06-26-FedEx-Shipments.md) for creating a FedEx shipping label.
-1. Create a FedEx label for the Recipient Address and Return Address.
+3. Create a FedEx label for the Recipient Address and Return Address.
     * **Recipient Address:**
     Certified Reference Materials Laboratory
     Scripps Institution of Oceanography